gvwilson/sdxjs/package-manager/index.md

    cap='Result for example package dependencies.' %}

 To construct <span t="package-manager-example-dependencies"/>
-we find the transitive closure of all packages plus all of their dependencies.
+we find the <span i="transitive closure">transitive closure</span> of all packages plus all of their dependencies.
 We then pick two packages and create a list of their valid pairs.
 Choosing a third package,
 we cross off pairs that can't be satisfied